Independence Lake

 Location & Information

 Independence Lake CA can be accessed easily from Lake Tahoe by taking California Highway 89 north to Truckee.
-From Truckee, continue on 89 for 12.5 miles to Jackson Meadow Road (Forest Service Road 7).
-Turn left and go another 1.5 miles to Independence Lake Road, where you take another left.
-When you come to a fork, take the middle fork 6.5 miles to the lake.
+From Truckee, continue on 89 for 12.5 miles to the Independence Lake/Webber Lake/Jackson Meadow Reservoir turn off.
+Follow signs to the lake.

 Activities